Arizona Wildcats softball

 The Arizona Wildcats softball team represents the University of Arizona in NCAA Division I Softball.
-Having claimed eight national championships (second only to UCLA), the team is one of the most successful in the history of the sport.
+Having claimed eight national championships (second only to former conference rival the UCLA), as the team is one of the most successful in the history of the sport.
 It plays its home games at Rita Hillenbrand Memorial Stadium in Tucson, AZ.
 The team was formerly coached by Mike Candrea, who began his UA coaching career in 1986 and announced his retirement on June 8, 2021.
 He retired as the all time winningest coach in Collegiate softball history with 1,674 wins, more Collegiate national titles with 8 and the fourth most wins of any coach in any NCAA sport.

-On August 4, 2023, Arizona announced it would join the Big 12 Conference along with Arizona State, Colorado, and Utah beginning in the 2024-25 academic year.
+On August 4, 2023, Arizona announced it that it would join the Big 12 Conference along with Arizona State, Colorado, and Utah beginning in the 2024-25 academic year.

 History

 1974 to 1985

 The Arizona Wildcats officially began softball play in 1974 under head coach Judy Spray in the Intermountain Conference.
 The first team in the school's history went 11–3 and participated in the Association for Intercollegiate Athletics for Women (AIAW) Women's College World Series (WCWS).
 The AIAW and Amateur Softball Association co-sponsored the Women's College World Series through 1982 (the NCAA held a separate tournament in 1982 when it began organizing women's softball).
 The 1975 team also played in the WCWS.
 In 1977, the Wildcats finished second in the WCWS, just missing out on winning the tournament.
 In 1979, the team once again qualified for the WCWS.
 However, after the 1979 season, the Wildcats failed to make the postseason again until 1987.
 From 1981 to 1986, the Wildcats were members of the Western Collegiate Athletic Association (WCAA), which renamed itself the Pacific West Conference (PacWest; not to be confused with the current NCAA Division II conference) for its final season.
 The WCAA/PacWest folded after the 1986 season when the then-Pac-10, home to all five of the final PacWest members, began sponsoring women's sports.